cits5501/cits5501.github.io/src/faq.md

 date of the assessment to request that these arrangements be put in place.
 Please do so by [emailing the Unit Coordinator](/#unit-coordinator).

-The exam for {{ siteinfo.unitcode }} is School-run, rather than organised by the Exams Office, so you *will* need to email the Unit Coordinator to request that alternative exam arrangements be put in place.

 If your UniAccess accommodation plan states that you require flexibility with submission deadlines, then it will also state that you should "contact the Unit Coordinator in a timely manner, i.e. no later than